 The history of the Slovenian Philharmonic Orchestra and its predecessors Academia Philharmonicorum (1701), the Philharmonic Society (1794), and the first Slovenian Philharmonic (1908-1913) make it one of the oldest in the world.
 Among the many great names to become honorary members of the Philharmonic Society and the Slovenian Philharmonic are Josef Haydn, Ludwig van Beethoven, Niccolò Paganini, Johannes Brahms and Carlos Kleiber.

 Since its re-establishment in 1947, recognised conductors, including Bogo Leskovic, Samo Hubad, Lovro von Matačić, Oskar Danon, Uroš Lajovic, Milan Horvat, Marko Letonja and George Pehlivanian, have led the orchestra.
 For five years (2008-2013), established French conductor Emmanuel Villaume served as the orchestra’s Chief Conductor, and in September 2013 Keri-Lynn Wilson, a Canadian-born conductress with an international reputation, was appointed as the Musical Director, commencing in the 2013/14 season.
-In the 2015/16 season the position of the Chief Conductor has taken Uroš Lajovic.
+In the seasons 2015/16 and 2016/2017 the position of the Chief Conductor was taken Uroš Lajovic.

 The Slovenian Philharmonic Orchestra has reaffirmed its reputation on numerous tours to European cultural centres and in the United States of America and Japan, as well as presenting itself at many renowned international festivals (Wiener Festwochen, Maggio Musicale Fiorentino, The Prague Summer, The Warsaw Autumn, The Dubrovnik Summer Festival, The Ravenna Festival, MIDEM in Cannes, etc.).